Creamy Broccoli Pasta

-I have something wonderful for you today – creamy broccoli pasta is an easy to make comfort food using simple ingredients that you probably have on hand right now.
-It’s dairy-free, low-fat and will be loved by all types of eaters!
+I have something wonderful for you today—creamy broccoli pasta!
+This is pure comfort food, and it’s easy to make using simple ingredients that you probably have on hand right now.
+Plus, it’s low in fat and dairy-free, and it will be loved by all types of eaters!

-This easy recipe features a roux made with oil and flour creating a wonderful creamy bechamel sauce that’s perfect tossed with pasta and steamed broccoli.
-This recipe is based on the cream sauce from my Easy Spicy Mac n Cheese and is easy, healthy and flavorful!
+This easy recipe features a roux made with oil and flour, creating a wonderful creamy bechamel sauce that’s perfect tossed with pasta and steamed broccoli.
+It is based on the cream sauce from my Easy Spicy Mac n Cheese and is easy, healthy, and flavorful!

-It’s a perfect bowl of deliciousness and I think you’ll enjoy it time and time again.
-This simple vegan pasta dish will be ready in under 30 minutes, making it ideal for when you’re craving something comforting and quick!
+It’s a delicious bowl of goodness that you’ll enjoy time and time again.
+This simple vegan pasta dish is ready in under 30 minutes, making it ideal for when you’re craving something comforting and quick!

 Ingredients You’ll Need

-In this recipe, a creamy roux is made with flour and oil, and simmered with non-dairy milk until creamy, then tossed with pasta and broccoli creating a delicious vegan pasta dish perfect for lunch, dinner or weekly meal prep.
+In this recipe, a creamy roux is made with flour and oil, simmered with non-dairy milk until creamy, and then tossed with pasta and broccoli for a delicious vegan pasta dish perfect for lunch, dinner, or weekly meal prep.

 Here is everything you need:

-• flour – use all-purpose, light spelt or whole wheat
+- Flour – Feel free to use all-purpose, light spelt, or whole wheat.

-• almond milk – use plain, unsweetened non-dairy milk
+- Almond milk – We recommend using plain, unsweetened non-dairy milk.

-• garlic + onion powder – use as much as you like
+- Garlic + onion powder – Adds a punch of flavor, you can use as much as you like.

-• nutritional yeast – although optional, it’s super healthy and will add a savory ‘cheesy’ flavor to the overall recipe
+- Nutritional yeast – ‘Nooch’ is super healthy and will add a savory cheesy flavor to the overall recipe.
+It can be optional.

-• salt + pepper – to taste, but if you find the flavor bland it most likely needs more salt
+- Salt + pepper – Adjust to taste, but if you find the flavor bland, it most likely needs more salt.

 How To Make Broccoli Pasta

-• Cook the pasta + broccoli.
+- Cook the pasta and broccoli.
 I like to cook my broccoli with the pasta.
-Just be sure you’ve added enough water to the pot if you do this.
-To do this I suggest adding the broccoli to the cooking pasta 3 minutes before pasta is done.
+If you do this, just be sure you’ve added enough water to the pot.
+To do this, I suggest adding the broccoli to the pasta 3 minutes before it is done.
 Broccoli is at its best when it turns its brightest green.
 Set aside.

-• Make the creamy base.
-You’ll create your creamy sauce by making a roux with flour, oil and non-dairy milk.
-The roux takes about 8 – 10 minutes to cook so you can start this while the water for the pasta is coming to a boil.
+- Make the creamy base.
+You’ll create your creamy sauce by making a roux with flour, oil, and non-dairy milk.
+The roux takes about 8 – 10 minutes to cook, so you can start this while the pasta water is coming to a boil.
 Once done, cover and set aside.

 And that’s it, the best creamy broccoli pasta made with minimal ingredients and ready in 30 minutes.